We inspect fish and shellfish farms and investigate serious outbreaks of disease in both farms and the wild in England and Wales.

 - investigating unexplained deaths in fish and shellfish

 - advising on ways to reduce the risk of spreading infectious diseases

 Disease status of fish, shellfish and crustacea in England and Wales

 Great Britain has a high health status with regard to fish, mollusc and crustacean diseases.
 The listed diseases are detailed in Part II, Annex IV of Directive 2006/88/EC and Schedule 1 of The Aquatic Animal Health (England and Wales) Regulations 2009.

 Our forms, guidance and publications

-- promotion of the electronic live fish movements web service across the aquaculture sector in England and Wales.
+- promote the electronic live fish movements web service across the aquaculture sector in England and Wales

 Telephone: 01305 206700

 Fish Health Inspectorate